-E Gypsy Major scale
+E Gypsy Major

-E Gypsy Major scale for guitar presented by diagram.
+E Gypsy Major scale for guitar.

 The E Gypsy Major is a seven-note scale.
 Notes are displayed in the diagram with blue color with the root notes indicated by darker color.
 In the two-octave pattern, the first root note appears on the 6th string, 12th fret.